Undergraduate Catalog

 Course Load Policies

 Students must complete a minimum of 128 semester credits for graduation.
 The normal full-time course load is 16 semester credits.
 To be considered full-time, a student must take at least 12 semester credits.
-Students who wish to underload (register for fewer than 12 credits) shall notify the registrar by submitting an underload card.
-The underload card must be submitted to the Office of the Registrar before the end of the add/drop period to qualify for per-credit tuition.
+Students who wish to underload (register for fewer than 12 credits) shall notify the registrar by submitting an underload form.
+The underload form must be submitted to the Office of the Registrar before the end of the add/drop period to qualify for per-credit tuition.

 Students who wish to overload (register for more than 19 semester credits) must have a 3.000 cumulative grade point average and obtain approval from their academic advisor.
 Faculty policy recommends that a request to overload be carefully reviewed, taking into account the student’s overall academic performance and current schedule.
 The maximum for which a student may enroll in one semester is 21 semester credits.* Note that all coursework, including that taken at another college during the LC semester, is considered part of a student’s course load.
 The overload form must be submitted to the Office of the Registrar before the end of the add/drop period.
 Students are not allowed to overload in their first semester.